ComputerKWasTaken/BetterEcosystemProjectManagement/ultrascripts/planning/current-roadmap.md

   providers, resolve a provider per consumer, snapshot routing for each request, and expose provider-neutral status/results.
 Ultrascripts and Character Presets use the shared executor without registering or refreshing Gemini directly.
-- Keep Gemini as the only configured V2.1 provider.
-Preserve the internal provider registry and per-consumer routing boundary so another backend can be added later without changing first-party features or the script contract.
+- Gemini and an OpenAI-compatible endpoint are configured through the shared provider registry and per-consumer routing boundary.
+Callers remain provider-neutral and the script contract does not change.
 - Keep provider and model selection out of the script-facing request contract.
   Scripts ask for supported capabilities such as text, structured JSON, and thinking; the selected provider adapter performs the translation.